namvt13/Vsy/README.md

 - "config.json" contains info on authentication (removed here, you can add your own) key and secret as well as other configs.
 - To enable authentication, uncomment the https server and comment out the http server like this: [screenshot.jpg](screenshot.jpg)

-### Tests

-Not added yet!
-More updates in the future.

-## Deployment

-Deploy with Docker: coming...

 ## Built with

 - [Express](https://github.com/expressjs/express)